 In semester 1, students explore each of the different engineering disciplines via the ‘Introduction to Engineering’ module which includes five exciting mini-projects typically lasting two weeks and completed in groups.
 There will also be a range of presentations from external Professional Engineers explaining how each discipline makes a positive impact on the world.

 The other modules in semester 1 concern Maths, Science and Critical Thinking skills, all fundamental to Engineering disciplines.
 These are ‘Engineering Mathematics 1’, ‘Engineering Computing’, ‘Physics 1’ and ‘Thinking & Learning’.

 There are also additional tutorials for Maths to support students and help explain the link between the different Maths topics and the Engineering disciplines

 Each student will meet their mentor on a weekly basis throughout the first semester.
 These meetings offer the opportunity to ask detailed questions and get individual guidance as to which discipline they should pursue.

 Students start to specialise in one of the four specialist engineering areas in Semester 2 of Year 1 and further specialise in the next three years.

 Career opportunities will be subject to your choice of specialist exit pathways.
 Common Engineering Honours Entry is the gateway to four Bachelor of Engineering (Hons) degree options.
 Students start to specialise in semester 2 of Year 1 and further specialise in the next 3 years.
 For more information on the career opportunities visit the following courses:

-Opportunities for postgraduate study are available at WIT and other insitutions including Masters of Engineering, Masters of Science or a PhD.
+Opportunities for postgraduate study are available at SETU Waterford and other insitutions including Masters of Engineering, Masters of Science or a PhD.
 The opportunities for postgraduate study will be subject to the course you choose to get your degree in.
 For more information on the follow on study opportunities visit the following courses: